magento/merchdocs/src/marketing/variables-custom.md

 1. Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Content** section.
 Then, click <span class="btn">Show / Hide Editor</span> to work in HTML.

-1. Position the insertion point in the editor where you want the variable to appear.
-Then, click <span class="btn">Insert Variable</span>.
+1. Position the insertion point in the editor where you want the variable to appear and click <span class="btn">Insert Variable</span>.

 1. Select the option for the custom variable that you want to insert.
 Then, click <span class="btn">Insert Variable</span>.